erikpearson/homebrew-tap/Readme.md

 ### Overview

-This repository contains taps I maintain outside of official Homebrew content.
+This repository contains some taps I maintain outside of official Homebrew content.